Historic Environment Scotland (https://www.historicenvironment.scot/) is the national body of record for the historic environment in Scotland.

 - Provide a 21st century Inventory of Scotland’s built, historic and marine environment for the people of Scotland and those wider afield.

-- Provide a fully accessible catalogue to RCAHMS’s National Collection and systems for the sharing of built, historic and marine environment information across a wide range of government, professional bodies and other groups.
+- Provide a fully accessible catalogue to the National Record of the Historic Environment and systems for the sharing of built, historic and marine environment information across a wide range of government, professional bodies and other groups.

 - Creating quality records: